 We understand the need for good coverage better, but the bigger challenge often is picking the plan that actually is better for meeting our needs!

-My most basic advice is twofold: look for plans that give you more options(ability to go out of network and ideally no need for referrals), and plans where the supports that you have in place(such as medications you take and doctors/hospitals/providers you know, like, and trust) are covered.
+My most basic advice is twofold: look for plans that give you more options(ability to go out of network and ideally no need for referrals, generally referred to as PPO plans), and plans where the supports that you have in place(such as medications you take and doctors/hospitals/providers you know, like, and trust) are covered.

 If you were pretty happy with your coverage last year, then it doesn’t hurt to double-check your options.